Latvian mythology

-Latvian mythology is the collection of myths that have emerged throughout the history of Latvia, sometimes being elaborated upon by successive generations, and at other times being rejected and replaced by other explanatory narratives.
+Latvian mythology is the collection of myths that have emerged throughout the history, sometimes being elaborated upon by successive generations, and at other times being rejected and replaced by other explanatory narratives.
 These myths, for the most part, likely stem from Proto-Indo-European practices and the later folk traditions of the Latvian people and pre-Christian Baltic mythology.

 Latvian mythology is used particularly as a tool for reconstructing and analysing the historical pagan beliefs and national identity of Latvia.

-The minute details of most, if not all of these myths vary per region, and sometimes even per family.
+The minute details of most, if not all of these myths vary from region to region, and sometimes even from family to family.

 History

 13th–18th century

 Territories of Baltic tribes at beginning of the 13th century.
 Early research sought to restore pagan religion practiced at the time.

-There are few reports of Baltic tribes, the ancestors of modern Latvians, and their mythology until Christianization in the 13th century.
-Since Christianization, there have been several reports related to local mythology including chronicles, travel reports, visitation records, Jesuit reports and other accounts of pagan practices.
-These reports are considered secondary sources by researchers because since the authors were not Latvian, they did not speak the local languages and often were biased.
-These materials are sometimes imprecise and contain errors, fabrications, and distortions stemming from a Christian world view.
-Despite this, they can often be verified using information from folklore.
+There are few accounts of Baltic tribes, the ancestors of modern Latvians, and their mythology prior to their Christianization in the 13th century.
+Following Christianization, a variety of sources of information concerning indigenous mythology become available, including chronicles, travel reports, visitation records, Jesuit reports and other accounts of pagan practices.
+These sources are considered secondary by researchers because, since the authors were not Latvian, they did not speak the local languages and were often biased.
+These materials can be unreliable, containing errors, distortions and even outright fabrications - these stemming from the Christian world-view of their creators.
+This said, data derived from early accounts can often be substantiated by judicious comparisons made with motifs and themes present in folklore collected in successive centuries.